 Frequently Asked Questions

-It is possible to register for study programmes after the official registration deadline before the following dates:
+It is possible to register for study programmes after the official application deadline, up until the following dates:

 Spring semester: 31 January